Does pre-driver training for the under-17s make for safer young, newly qualified drivers?

 Quentin Willson has been campaigning for better novice driver tuition for 20 years.
 He’s presented evidence to Government Select Committees, lobbied the Department for Transport and Government ministers and had questions tabled in the House of Commons.

-He was patron of the ADI Joint National Council, compered The Prince Michael Road Safety Awards and has appeared on BBC Breakfast, ITV Good Morning Britain and many other radio and TV shows arguing for more support for hazard awareness and driving tuition in schools.
+He is patron of the ADI Joint National Council, compered The Prince Michael Road Safety Awards and has appeared on BBC Breakfast, ITV Good Morning Britain and many other radio and TV shows arguing for more support for hazard awareness and driving tuition in schools.

 He created the TV format Britain’s Worst Driver which has been sold in 14 international territories – Canada’s Worst driver is now on its 11th series.